sambiase/web_automation/README.md

-# :zap: Web Automation with Selenium & PyTest
+# :zap: Web Automation with Selenium and PyTest

 * Web Automation Project using **Selenium** and **Pytest**